itsthejoker/itsthejoker.github.io/content/posts/spiderweb-the-tiny-web-framework.md

 {{< admonition type=note title="The Best ORM" >}}
 The best ORM, by far, is actually the one built into Django.
 Called simply "the Django ORM", this system of interacting with databases is incredibly solid, flexible, and takes the idea of "if you can't model your query with it, there's a bug" to extremes.

 However, the ORM is built into Django in such a way that it cannot be easily extricated.
-It is [technically possible to run the ORM as a standalone project](https://forum.djangoproject.com/t/django-orm-as-a-standalone-library/4971), but it would require downloading and using the entirety of the Django web framework while using Spiderweb, which definitely enters the territory of "...but why?".
+It is [technically possible to run the ORM as a standalone project](https://forum.djangoproject.com/t/django-orm-as-a-standalone-library/4971), but it would require downloading the entirety of the Django web framework while using Spiderweb, which definitely [enters the territory of "...but why?"](https://github.com/itsthejoker/spiderdjango).

 {{< /admonition >}}

 After rebuilding CSRF protection the proper way, I moved on to another security feature that is often an afterthought for other systems (until it's suddenly very much needed): [Cross-Origin Resource Sharing (CORS)][cors], a vital part of keeping users safe while allowing for larger and more distributed projects.
 Though it had been my plan from the beginning to implement everything myself and put my own spin on things, I admitted defeat here; the consequences of having a poor implementation here were too high.
 I turned to [django-cors-headers][django_cors], a project started in 2013 that has been a trusted staple of many production jobs that I've worked on over the years.